Master thesis with final colloquium

 In order to be allowed to write the Master's thesis, you must be admitted to the Master's thesis.
 For this purpose, the application for admission to the Master's thesis must be submitted to the Examination Office (not to the examination board).

 After successful admission the master thesis will be registered.
 The subject of the Master's thesis is determined by the first examiner.
 Subject matter, first reviewers, as well as second reviewers and the time of the issue assignment will be made known to the Examination Office upon registration of the master's thesis.
 The processing time begins on the day of issue assignment by the initial reviewers.
-Please note that it is not possible to derive any right from the General Study and Examination Regulations (ASPO) in conjunction with the Subject-Specific Regulations (SSO) or the Subject-specific Regulations (FSO) to prepare the Master's thesis for a particular first examiner.
+Please note that it is not possible to derive any right from the General Study and Examination Regulations (ASPO) in conjunction with the Subject-Specific Regulations (SSO) to prepare the Master's thesis for a particular first examiner.

 If you fall ill during the completion of your Master's thesis and you are considerably impaired in your ability as a result of the illness, you have the possibility to apply for an extension of the processing time of the Master's thesis at the responsible examination board.